 Welcome.
 You have arrived at the home of the Skidian Chronicles series of space opera novels written by Keith Fenwick.
 This series has been described as combining the styles found Hitch Hikers Guide meets Guardians of the Galaxy, with a little Crocodile Dundee thrown in for good measure.

 The books are available on Amazon in kindle and hard copy versions.
-If you prefer books can be purchased directly from Keith by navigating to his Shopify site.
+If you prefer books can be purchased directly from Keith by navigating to the shop page